jaegertracing/docker-protobuf/README.md

 # Protocol Buffers + Docker
-A lightweight `protoc` Docker image.
+A lightweight `protoc` Docker image, with all dependencies built-in, to generate code in multiple languages.

-It started out as https://github.com/znly/docker-protobuf fork, but grew into a stand-alone project.
+## Purpose

+`gogoproto` annotations in proto files help make internal domain model types more efficient in golang, but using these proto files to generate code in other languages requires to include these dependencies anyway.
+The `Dockerfile` in this repo compiles all dependencies into the image, for easy code generation in multiple languages.

+## Contents

-This repo has been configured with dependencies from the [Jaeger](github.com/jaegertracing/jaeger) project.
+`Dockerfile` configured with dependencies specific to the [Jaeger](github.com/jaegertracing/jaeger) project.

-## What's included:
+## What's included in the image
 - https://github.com/ckaznocha/protoc-gen-lint
 - https://github.com/gogo/protobuf
 - https://github.com/golang/protobuf